 AD3 order dated August 2, 2018, affirming judgment of conviction.
 Decision below: 164 AD3d 963, 82 NYS3d 229.
 Rivera, J., granted leave December 18, 2018.
-To be argued March 18, 2020.
+Was to be argued March 18, 2020.
+Rescheduled for June 2, 2020.

 ISSUES PRESENTED: (1) Where defendant raised an intoxication defense, whether he was entitled to a curative instruction because the police failed to conduct a timely blood alcohol level test.
 (2) Whether the judge properly discharged a sworn juror as unavailable without first consulting with defense counsel.
 (3) Whether the prosecutor's comments during summation, prefacing conclusions with "I think" and "I don't believe," were improper.